 Why not just use a SKU and scan the plants or products?
 The simple answer is scale.

 Scanning 4,000 plants every other day can lead to a high margin or error depending on the circumstances of the person scanning.
 It would take hours to get the job done.

 With RFID technology, the equipment scans everything with a tag within 10-15 feet of the device and requires no line of sight.
 This means that a 15-hour job, could be accomplished, quite accurately, in 15 minutes.

 How do you use METRC?

 You will use METRC the way you want.
 But you will have to undergo training and certification in order to demonstrate that you are aware of how the system works and the tools it provides you to comply with reporting and track and trace regulations.

 Using METRC is easy.
 Managing how it is used and complying with regulations could be a lot more difficult if you and your authorized users don’t spend the time to become familiar with the tools and regulations.

-For help with METRC, speak to one of our experts by clicking the “Get Started” button below.
+For help with METRC, speak to one of our team experts.